-9 - Automatic reading set-up
+11 - Automatic reading set-up

 Auto Mode allows the magnetometer to take readings automatically at a specified time interval.
 When the magnetometer is set up for automatic reading it is usually stationary, operating at a fixed location as a base station.
-The purpose of base station operation is to record the local temporal changes in earth's magnetic field so that these can then be used to remove the diurnal variation of the local magnetic field from the survey magnetometer's readings.
+The purpose of base station operation is to record the local temporal changes in Earth's magnetic field so that these can then be used to remove the diurnal variation of the local magnetic field from the survey magnetometer's readings.
 In this way, the spatial variation of the magnetic field strength can be measured with greater accuracy and confidence.

-The G-856AX is able to store about 12,700 readings in the automatic mode as compared to the approximately 5700 readings it stores in survey mode.
-The reason for this difference is that the reading time is not stored for each automatic reading.
-This can be done because the reading interval is known and this feature conserves memory space.
-In automatic mode, the G-856AX magnetometer can record as much as one reading every minute for over 200 hours.
+The G-857 is able to store 65,000 readings in all modes whether or not the optional GPS is connected.
+In automatic mode, the G-857 magnetometer can record as much as one reading every minute for over 1083 hours.
 When recording in automatic mode, the three-digit number appearing in the STATION/DAY display will increment at 24:00 hours (midnight).
 This number should be set to represent the Julian (numerical) Day of the year.
 Note that this feature is not present in survey mode.
 In survey mode, the three-digit number doesn't increment automatically because it is most often used as a line number designator.

-Before setting the G-856AX for automatic reading as a base station instrument, make sure that console's internal clock is set correctly.
-Then, to select automatic model and the reading interval press:
+Before setting the G-857 for automatic reading as a base station instrument, make sure that the console's internal clock is set correctly.
+Then, to select automatic mode and the reading interval press:

-AUTO, SHIFT 'n', 'n', 'n', ENTER
+AUTO, SHIFT 'n', 'n', ENTER

 The value "nnn" is the number of seconds between automatic measurements.
-You can examine the current measurement data while the G-856AX is operating in automatic mode.
+You can examine the current measurement data while the G-857 is operating in automatic mode.
 To do this press RECALL and FIELD - or TIME - as desired.
 The Julian day will be displayed if TIME is selected.
-Alternatively, you can simply press TIME and the field/time display will light showing the current console time and the Station/Day display will show the line number.
+Alternatively, you can simply press TIME and the FIELD/TIME display will light showing the current console time and the Station/Day display will show the line number.